Miners-World-Coin-MWC/Lightweight_DNS_Seeder/README.md

-# 🌐 Lightweight DNS Seeder for AdventureCoin
+# 🌐 Lightweight DNS Seeder for MinersWorldCoin

 A simple, API-driven, Python-based DNS seeder for your cryptocurrency network.
 It uses `dnslib` and a `/peers` API to serve healthy nodes over DNS.